tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites.md

 ```

 :::note
-You now need to open a new shell for rust to work properly.
+You may need to open a new shell for Rust to work properly after being installed.
 :::

 ### Setting Up Linux